IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 7. Is Symmetric Binary Tree

-1. Notice that we need to compare the two nodes in the synnmetric places.
+1. Notice that we need to compare the two nodes in the symmetric places.

 ### 8. Max Depth of Binary Tree